-Planning permission will not be granted for development resulting in the loss of existing buildings or structures on the local list of heritage assets (Appendix 4).
+Proposals for development which would result in the loss of existing buildings or structures on the local list of heritage assets will not be supported.

-Alterations, extensions or other development which would adversely affect the appearance or setting of such buildings or structures will not be permitted.
+Alterations, extensions or other development which would adversely affect the appearance or setting of such buildings or structures will also not be supported.